djhmateer/hugo-quickstart/content/posts/how to get started home brewing beer.md

 I'm going to leave for another week to see if it changes.

-## After 3 Weeks in the Pressure Barrel
+## After 3 Weeks in the Pressure Barrel (Notes)

-asdf
+Then can drink using the tap from the pressure barrel.
+May have to add CO2 from the bulb as drink from the barrel to replenish CO2.

 ## Conclusion

 A success!
 Very proud to have made some rather good beer.

-It's great to share the success with neighbours and friends.
+It's great to share the success with neighbours and friends....

+And to think of the next batch.
+Its going to be more of a lager / spring refreshing beer hopefully